iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/8sem/e3/system_design_and_simulation.md

-## Syllabus: System Design and Simulation (AM 78503)

-**Course Objective:**

-To integrate knowledge of Statics, Dynamics, Strength of Materials, Mechanics of Solids, Engineering Materials, and Machine Component Design into the system design of machines, mechanisms, and structures.
-To familiarize students with the fundamentals of the system design and simulation process, with a focus on the design of common machine and structure elements.

-**Course Outline:**

 1. **Review of Matrix Algebra and Finite Element Method (1 hour)**
     * Basic operations, solution methods, eigenvalues and eigenvectors
     * Nodes & elements, modelling fundamentals, computational steps, and Formulation of Finite Element Equations